-This headstone caught my eye as it has stood in the churchyard of St James for nearly two hundred years
+This memorial to Reuben and Jane Heasell particularly caught my eye as it has stood in the churchyard of St James for nearly two hundred years.

 Reuben Heasell married Jane Beckaton in the parish church of Great Ellingham on the 5th April 1764 following the reading of the Banns.
 Both Reuben and Jane were single and were living in the parish.
 Reuben signed his name in the marriage register.
 Accordingly, it is likely that he could also read.
 On the other hand, Jane was not able to write her name but put her mark “X” in the register.